 Byzantine Wonder – Hagia Sophia

 The last time I visited Hagia Sophia was in 2019, when I travelled around Turkey.
-I started that particular trip in Istanbul where I stayed for a week, before departing for Bursa.
-Regardless of the fact that I had already seen this Byzantine wonder many times in the past, I went again.
+I started that particular trip in Istanbul, where I stayed for a week before departing for Bursa.
+Even though I had already seen this Byzantine wonder many times in the past, I went again.

 Hagia Sophia was a museum in 2019.
 The ticket to enter was 6o Turkish liras, which was approximately 10 euros at that time.

-However, under the pretext that it is a property of the Fatih Sultan Mehmed’s foundation, they re-converted Hagia Sophia into a mosque in 2020.
+However, under the pretext that it is the property of Fatih Sultan Mehmed’s foundation, they re-converted Hagia Sophia into a mosque in 2020.
 Initially, the entrance was free, but now they charge 25 euros to enter.
-Despite this eye watering price, there was a long queue of tourists waiting to buy the ticket when I was there at the beginning of June this year.
+Despite this eye watering price, there was a long queue of tourists waiting to buy tickets when I was there at the beginning of June 2024.

 In my opinion, it’s either a mosque or a museum.
 If it’s a mosque, the fee shouldn’t be charged.